 The Bill Martin Bursary for junior golfers at Stocksfield Golf Club is a memorial to Bill for his services to the Club and will leave a legacy to help junior golfers progress.
 The fund is available to junior golfers at SGC who, on application to the Committee or referral from the Club professional or Junior Liason Officer, could receive a monetary allowance towards their golfing development.
 This allowance could be for kit, coaching, transport etc. and for individuals or groups.
 The amount would be determined by criteria established by the Club Committee and awarded at an appropriate time.

 Funding for the Bursary would come from donations and from special Club competitions (held just before the start of the season or just after the end of the season).
 These competitions will be open to all sections and because Bill loved competitions with a twist they will be fun competitions and, provided they prove popular, they will run year on year to maintain funds.
-The first competition is scheduled for 9th October and more details about this can be found below.
+The first competition is scheduled for 16th October (changed from 9th Oct) and more details about this can be found below.

 This game was introduced by Bill when he was with us and is a tribute to his love of golf and of fun.
 The golf game is a singles Stableford with a twist!
 Normally played as a 3 or 4 ball, in addition to normal handicapping rules each player can deploy a number of special ‘assists’ as follows: 1 Mulligan (M), 1 Reverse Mulligan (RM), 1 length of string (S), 1 Kick (K), 1 Underhand throw (T) & 1 Blow (B).